-With the motion bracket attached to the frame, fit the slidebar into the cylinder-block and motion bracket.
+With the motion bracket attached to the frame, fit the slide-bar into the cylinder-block and motion bracket.

 You need to ensure the cylinder-block is at the correct inclination.
 Slide the 2mm rod into the cylinder-block and adjust the cylinder-block (loosen the two screws) so that the rod is parallel to the bar.
+(Note - images below are of our Clara kit, but the principle is the same)

-Now locate the two frame stretchers and the motor-plate.
-The two stretchers are identical.
+Locate the two frame stretchers and the motor-plate.
+The longer stretcher at the front, simulating the well-tank.

-Using three 8mm M2, attach the motor-plate to one end of one of the stretchers.
+Using three 8mm M2, attach the motor-plate to the end of the rear stretcher.
 They only go together one way!

-Now screw the motor-plate and stretcher to the rear of the frame and the other stretcher to the front.
-The stretcher has holes to clear the cylinder-block screws.
+Now screw the motor-plate and rear stretcher to the rear of the frame and the other stretcher to the front.
+The front stretcher has holes to clear the cylinder-block screws.